Waxing Crescent on

 Moon after ascending node

-5 days after ascending node on 30 November 2013 at 16:59 in ♏ Scorpio.
-The Moon is located north of the ecliptic over the following 6 days, until the lunar orbit crosses from North to South in descending node on 13 December 2013 at 10:10 in ♉ Taurus.
+5 days after ascending node on 30 November 2013 at 16:59 in ♏ Scorpio the Moon is positioned north of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from North to South in descending node on 13 December 2013 at 10:10 in ♉ Taurus.

 Moon after southern standstill

-2 days since the previous standstill on 3 December 2013 at 16:38 in ♐ Sagittarius when the Moon has reached South declination of ∠-19.552°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠19.570° at the point of next northern standstill on 17 December 2013 at 01:00 in ♊ Gemini.
+2 days since the last southern standstill on 3 December 2013 at 16:38 in ♐ Sagittarius when the Moon has reached South declination of ∠-19.552° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠19.570° at the point of next northern standstill on 17 December 2013 at 01:00 in ♊ Gemini.

 Syzygy in 10 days